geoffhumphrey/fullstack-nanodegree-logs-analysis/README.md

 	- time
 	- id

-The following SQL queries were used to answer each question in the project requirements.
+The following SQL queries were used to answer each question in the project requirements (note the creation/replacement of two views used to "answer" the third question).

 *What are the most popular three articles of all time?*
 ```